 Hamilton Depression Rating Scale

 Hamilton Depression Rating Scale (HAMD-17), also known as Hamilton Depression Rating Scale, is a clinical tool for evaluating the severity of depressive symptoms, mainly evaluating patients' depressive symptoms in the past week, including mood, sleep, cognitive function, behavior and physical symptoms.
 According to the specific performance of patients, doctors or clinical evaluators will give corresponding scores.
+The total score ranges from 0 to 52 points.
 The higher the total score, the more serious the depressive symptoms are.

 Time frame: baseline, 3 months